cracz/Systematics/README.md

 # Systematics

+This package will only work as is on ROOT 6.
+For this reason, run `setRoot6.sh` before moving on to the next step when on RACF.

-When first setting up, or any time anything in Variation.* or CompositeDatat.* is changed, run these commands with a ROOT 6 installation (likely will not work on RACF though for reasons apart from ROOT):
+When first setting up, or any time anything in Variation.* or CompositeData.* is changed, run these commands with a ROOT 6 installation (likely will not work on RACF though for reasons apart from ROOT):

 ```bash
 ./makeSharedLib.sh Variation
 ./makeSharedLib.sh CompositeData
 ```

-Go into `calculateSystematics.cxx` and make sure the first argument for each `Variation` object is the path and prefix of your results variations.
+In `calculateSystematics.cxx`, the first argument for each `Variation` object is a short string identifier for the type of variation that file is.
+The second argument is the path and first portion of the name of your results variations.
+The naming convention assumed for all results files of a partiular energy is `[energyPrefix]_[variationType].picoDst.result.combined.root`; the `.picoDst.result.combined.root` portion is assumed and added automatically.
+The third argument is just a string version of the order of anisotropic flow; "3" for triangular flow.
+Arguments 1 and 3 are just used for plot titles and axis titles to keep things organized and clear.

 The normal results are also considered a 'variation' as well.

-To run the script and calculate systematic uncertainties, use
+To run the program and calculate systematic uncertainties, be sure to set the directory variables to point to the location of your results files and set the proper energyPrefix.
+Then use

 ```bash
 root -l -b -q calculateSystematics.cxx
 ```

-The `Variation` objects are then compined into one `CompositeData` object for each type of cut.
+The `Variation` objects of the same type (but varying sizes) are then combined into one `CompositeData` object.
 Each `CompositeData` object can accept up to 5 `Variation` objects to combine. `CompositeData` does the background work to calculate the standard deviations and the significance of each cuts's systematic uncertainty contribution.
 All you need to do is use the `CompositeData` objects to pull out the significance value and the systematic uncertainty contribution.

-Each `CompositeData` holds vectors corresponding to each important TProfile, for example, proton flow measurements vs centrality is called `p_vn_pp` (`p_` for 'profile', `v_` for 'vector').
-To get the corresponding data that was compiled from all variations, use `compositeDataObject->v_vn_pp`.
-These vectors hold another custom data type called `DataPoint` defined within `CompositeData.h` which holds all necessary systematic info for each point.
+Each `CompositeData` holds vectors corresponding to each important TProfile, for example, a vector of proton flow measurements vs centrality are accessed through a CompositeData object via `compositeDataObject->v_vn_pr`.
+The `v_` signifies this is a vector, and it is associated with `p_vn_pr`, a TProfile, hence the `p_` in that name.
+Each entry of these vectors are custom `DataPoint` objects defined within `CompositeData.h` which holds all necessary systematic info for each point.

 ## Barlow Check

 The variable for every `DataPoint` that tells you the significance of the systematic contribution is called `deltaByDeltaError`.
-To determine if a particular cut and its variations (one `compositeDataObject`) produced a systematic uncertainty contribution that was significant at one bin of the proton flow vs centrality measurements, the command would be:
+To determine if a particular variation type (one `compositeDataObject`) produced a systematic uncertainty contribution that was significant at one point of the proton flow vs centrality measurements, the command would be:

 ```c++
 compositeDataObject->v_vn_pr.at(binNumber).deltaByDeltaError > 1.0